Skip to content

 You can also choose a color preset to assign.
 This preset will be converted to a custom color, meaning your personal color presets will propagate to whoever uses your rig.
 This ensures the rig looks the same way, no matter who's using it.
 Additionally, you can change Blender's default color presets to CloudRig's recommended ones in the preferences, using this button:

-Then you can create your collections, assign bones, and the important part: Mark the collection as preserved, using the shield icon.
-These collections will be fully preserved when you regenerate the rig.
+Then you can create your collections and assign bones as you would on any armature.
+Then you need to mark the collection as protected, using the shield icon.
+These collection, and which bones are assigned to them, will be fully preserved when you regenerate the rig.

 Selection Sets